Chris Coons: 2014

 Coons was elected to his first full term by defeating Republican challenger Kevin Wade and Green Party candidate Andrew Groff on November 4, 2014.
 Wade, an engineer and businessman, also ran against U.S. Senator Tom Carper in 2012.
 Coons won 55.8% of the popular vote (130,655 to Wade's 98,823 and to Groff's 4,560).

 2020

 In the 2020 Democratic primary election, Coons easily defeated technology executive Jessica Scarane, a progressive challenger endorsed by groups like Brand New Congress.
 In the general election, Coons faced Republican nominee Lauren Witzke, a controversial conservative activist and conspiracy theorist calling for a ten-year immigration moratorium.
 Coons and Witzke took part in a digital debate hosted by the Jewish Federation of Delaware, in which they debated the merits of late Supreme Court Justice Ruth Bader Ginsburg and the Black Lives Matter movement, as well as Witzke's comments about the QAnon conspiracy theory.
-In the November general election, Coons defeated Witzke, 59-38%.
+In the November general election, Coons defeated Witzke, 59% to 38%.